Stopped In Their Tracks

 Ten years after the digital clock went main-stream, a new technological development was revolutionizing the business world: The ability to provide audio with messaging to callers who were placed on hold.
 This was an amazing feat.
 Now you were able to answer multiple calls without disconnecting anyone, and let callers know a little about you while they were still on the line.

 On hold technology has evolved as well.
 You now can be in complete control over what your caller hears when you place them on hold.

 It amazes me to no end when businesses still have silence on hold.
 The technology has been in place for over 40 years.
 It is so hard to believe that many still have not taken advantage of this tool that can help a business educate, entertain, and engage their callers placed on hold which benefits both the business and the caller.

 Thankfully, you aren’t one of those businesses.
 You understand the importance on-hold advertising plays in reinforcing your image with every call.
 That’s why you partner with Woodstock Media Group in the first place - to develop your On-Hold Concept.
 You are on the right track, which is a good thing.
 But, if I were to be honest, there could still be a problem.
 Especially, if you haven’t updated your on-hold advertising program in a while.

 Over the last year, there have been many changes in your business, in the industry, and even in technology.
 By not updating your on-hold advertising, you are treating your callers to the audio equivalent of a stopped clock.
-Will Rogers perfectly summed up this predicament:
+A quote from Will Rogers perfectly sums up this predicament:

 ‘Even if you’re on the right track, you’ll get run over if you just sit there.’